 State Sales Tax

 5% (food, heating fuel, water, electricity and prescription drugs are exempt).
 Alcoholic beverages are taxed at 7%.
+New farm machinery, new irrigation equipment for agricultural use, and new mobile homes are taxed at 3%.
 Cities and counties that have adopted home-rule charters may levy additional sales and use taxes.
 The highest combined city and county local tax is 3%.

 Income Tax Range

 Low: 1.22% (on up to $36,250 of taxable income for singles and up to $60,650 for married couples filing jointly)

 High: 3.22% (on taxable income over $398,350)

 Benefits are taxed to the same extent as on the federal tax return.

 North Dakota does not offer any retirement-income tax breaks for seniors.
 Even out-of-state government pensions are fully taxed.